Introducer of Ambassadors: The ceremony during the Restoration

 In February 1875, King Alfonso XII reformed the ceremony.
 First, in accordance with the provisions of the Congress of Vienna of 1815, different ceremonies were established for each type of ambassador.
 Ambassadors, legates, nuncios, and envoys were welcomed by the sovereign, while chargé d'affaires were accredited by the minister of state.
 The king received the former in the Throne Room, while the latter in the antechamber, where the presentation of credentials and the audience also took place.

 The ambassador was no longer received two leagues away by the introducer of ambassadors, but instead arrived at his residence by his own means and notified the minister of state of his arrival, also sending him a copy of his credentials.
 At that point, the minister informed the palace steward and the introducer, who then arranged the event.

 Thus, on the day of the royal audience, the introducer would go to fetch the ambassador at his residence, with a similar order of procession.
 Once in the Plaza de la Armería, the ambassador was received with full honors and, before entering the royal chamber, he was announced by the introducer of ambassadors.
 At this time, three bows were made: upon entering, in the middle of the hall, and in front of the throne.
 After the speeches by the ambassador and the king, the ambassador presented the letters of credence, which the king then gave to the minister of state, and the ambassador was invited and accompanied by the monarch to visit the queen.
-After the audiences, the ambassador returned to his embassy in the same manner as he came.
+After the audiences, the ambassador returned to its embassy in the same manner as he came.